arnaudbos/i-rant/content/loom-part-2-blocking.md

 Clients need access to some restricted resources.
 A proxying service will rate-limit the clients access, based on a token policy.

-Here's the scenario:

-1. A client addresses a download request to the proxy service
+1. A client addresses a download request to the proxy service.
-2. The proxy service registers the request to a coordinator
+2. The proxy service registers the request to a coordinator.
-3. The coordinator is responsible for the scheduling logic, managing some sort of priority queue for instance.
+3. The coordinator is responsible for the scheduling logic using a priority queue.
 Its logic is irrelevant.
-4. The coordinator responds either "Unavailable" or "Available"
+4. The coordinator responds either "Unavailable" or "Available".
-5. "Unavailable" means that the client can't download the resource just yet so the responses' payload contains a token
+5. "Unavailable" means that the client can't download the resource just yet (responses' payload contains a token).
-6. The payload also contains an "ETA" so the service can decide to abort or to retry, using the token to keep its place in the coordinator's queue
+6. The payload also contains an "ETA" so the service can decide to abort or to retry, using the token to keep its place in the coordinator's queue.
-7. The payload also contains a "wait" time to rate-limit the retry requests to the coordinator
+7. The payload also contains a "wait" time to rate-limit the retry requests to the coordinator.
-8. The proxy may have to retry a couple of times, on behalf of the client, but will eventually receive an "Available" response
+8. The proxy may have to retry a couple of times, on behalf of the client, but will eventually receive an "Available" response.
-9. With an "Available" response and the token contained in its payload, the proxy service can initiate a download request to the data source
+9. With an "Available" response and the token contained in its payload, the proxy service can initiate a download request to the data source.
-10. The proxy service streams the content of the download request back to its client
+10. The proxy service streams the content of the download request back to its client;
-11. While at the same time sending periodic "heartbeat" requests to the coordinator to ensure its token is not revoked
+11. While at the same time sending periodic "heartbeat" requests to the coordinator to ensure its token is not revoked.

 We are going to use this scenario in the next parts of the series.
 We will implement this proxy service in various ways, simulate a few (200) clients connecting simultaneously and see the pros and cons of each implementation.

 > Bear in mind that this is not a benchmark, it's just an experiment.
 > 200 clients is a really low number but is enough to observe a few interesting things.